-\paragraph{Baseline Results.} We train six models with the recipe specified above.
-The results are shown in Tab. \ref{Experiment: Baseline Results}.
+\paragraph{Baseline Results.} The results are shown in Tab.~\ref{Experiment: Baseline Results}.
 For simplicity, we use ``IN'', ``S-IN'', ``IN-C'', ``IN-R'', and ``IN-SK'' as abbreviations for ``ImageNet'', ``Stylized-ImageNet'', ``ImageNet-C'', ``ImageNet-R'', and ``ImageNet-Sketch''.
-Same as the conclusion from \citep{bai2020vitsVScnns}, we can observe that DeiT-S shows better robustness generalization than ResNet50 from \cite{bai2020vitsVScnns}.
-Interestingly, even when equipped with stronger depth-wise convolution layers, the ResNet architecture is only able to achieve comparable accuracy on clean images while remaining significantly less robust than its DeiT counterpart.
+Same as the conclusion from \citep{bai2020vitsVScnns}, we can observe that DeiT-S shows much stronger robustness generalization than ResNet50.
+Moreover, we note that, even by equipping with stronger depth-wise convolution layers, the ResNet architecture is only able to achieve comparable accuracy on clean images while remaining significantly less robust than its DeiT counterpart.
 This finding indicates that the key to the impressive robustness of Vision Transformer lies in its architecture design.